So many people still think that Social Services do not take children for profit and without cause, in some cases this is the case

 Highest paid director’s salary and other benefits: not shown in accounts

-Fresh from selling the National Fostering Agency in 2012 (see above), private equity firm Sovereign Capital bought in 2013.
-The , , and fostering businesses are all part of the Partnerships in Children’s Services group.
+Fresh from selling the National Fostering Agency in 2012 (see above), private equity firm Sovereign Capital bought Partnerships in Children’s Services in 2013.
+The Orange Grove, ISP, Fosterplus and Clifford House fostering businesses are all part of the Partnerships in Children’s Services group.

-The accounts of Partnerships in Children’s Services Ltd show the company has already paid out a total of £2.4m in interest on loans from Sovereign since the purchase.
-The private equity firm also owns a range of healthcare, education and ‘business support services’ companies.
-Run by a , it may have bigger things in mind for PiCs if its past experience is anything to go by.
-Its website : “acquire a number of other high-quality providers” to become the second biggest foster care company.
+by a team of experienced financiers, it may have bigger things in mind for PiCs if its past experience is anything to go by.
+Its website boasts it helped the NFA: “acquire a number of other high-quality providers” to become the second biggest foster care company.

-Corporate Watch contacted Partnerships in Children’s Service about the above points but at the time of writing we have not heard back.
+points but at the time of writing we have not heard back.

 Owned by: Dev Dadral and family